-- Do not attempt to drain fuel when the engine is hot or while it is running. - Be sure to clean up any spilled gasoline before operating the vehicle. - Store fuel in an approved fuel container only.
-Store in a well-ventilated area away from sparks, open flames, heaters, or heat sources. - Keep fuel out of the reach of children. - Do not siphon fuel from the vehicle.
+- Do not attempt to drain fuel when the engine is hot or while it is running. - · Be sure to clean up any spilled gasoline before operating the vehicle. - Store fuel in an approved fuel container only.
+Store in a well-ventilated area away from sparks, open flames, heaters, or heat sources. - Keep fuel out of the reach of children. - · Do not siphon fuel from the vehicle.

-- Only trained technicians should service or repair the vehicle or battery charger.
-Anyone doing even simple repairs or service should have knowledge and experience in electrical and mechanical repair.
-The appropriate instructions must be used when performing maintenance, service, or accessory installation. - Turn the key switch to the OFF position, remove the key, and leave the Forward/Reverse handle in the NEUTRAL position during storage.
-This is to prevent unintentionally starting the vehicle or a fire hazard. - Turn the fuel shut-off valve (1) (Figure 21) or (Figure 22) to the closed (OFF) position. - Do not attempt to charge frozen batteries or batteries with bulged cases.
+- Turn the key switch to the OFF position, remove the key, and leave the Forward/Reverse handle in the NEUTRAL position during storage.
+This is to prevent unintentionally starting the vehicle or a fire hazard. - Turn the fuel shut-off valve (1) (Figure 25, Page 47) or (Figure 26, Page 47) to the closed (OFF) position. - Do not attempt to charge frozen batteries or batteries with bulged cases.
 Discard the battery.
 Frozen batteries can explode.

-• Batteries in a low state of charge will freeze at low temperatures.
+Batteries in a low state of charge will freeze at low temperatures.